“Do you know CPR?” The woman dashing out of the cycling gym called to Shawn Beaulne, who was walking by. “Someone in there has collapsed.”

 When an onlooker said he might break the man’s ribs, Shawn said, “At this point, it doesn’t matter.”

-“He was right”, said Heart & Stroke’s Andrew Lotto.
-When someone’s heart is stopped, you can’t hurt them by doing chest compressions — you can only help.
+When someone’s heart has stopped, you can’t hurt them by doing chest compressions — you can only help.

 After the machine gave a second shock, paramedics arrived and took over.
 John was whisked to hospital, where he underwent surgery.